 Students are also eligible to undertake a study abroad service learning trip to contribute to a global community.
 Past service learning trips have included locations such as Nunavut where students led community-based programs focused on wellness, recreation and learning and included the opportunity to explore and experience the culture and nature of this region of Canada.

 These trips vary each year and are subject to availability and eligibility requirements.
 Additional fees apply.

 Employment of fitness trainers/instructors continues to rise.
 With increasing awareness in chronic disease prevention and keeping fit for life, this field has career sustainability.

 Graduates will be on their way to opening their own business or fitness franchise or to take on employment in a fitness club, community centre, resort, day camp or cruise ship, among other opportunities.

 Potential jobs include:

-Whether you choose employment in a fitness club, corporate fitness centre or municipal facility, or whether you choose to open your own business, you’ll hit the ground running as you prepare to plan, market and deliver safe and effective fitness, wellness and healthy lifestyle programs.
+Whether you choose corporate, municipal or self-employment, you will hit the ground running as you prepare to plan, market and deliver safe and effective fitness, wellness and healthy lifestyle programs.

 Canadian Society for Exercise Physiology (CSEP)